hippkap/BHDS.2010.Shiny.App/README.md

 expression, the output$dataTable and output$summaryTable render functions, and the first versions of the histogram and scatterplot outputs.
 All of this was completed within the “Server” branch.
-She then staged, committed and pushed these updates into the hub, and merge pull request was successfully managed, with commit aa9c189 merged into the main branch, and the Server branch deleted.
+She then staged, committed and pushed these updates into the remote respository, and merge pull request was successfully managed, with commit aa9c189 merged into the main branch, and the Server branch deleted.
 The shared app now had a minimal but functional end-to-end pipeline (inputs -> reactive filter -> outputs).
 5. Jona re-typed some of the code to adjust syntactical structure, because Shiny Error: [object Object] message was showing, likely because of output ID mismatch or DT output mismatch.